-Literature Review Manuscripts Document 1: Title Page Please include the following elements in your title page: A brief informative title containing the major key words (125 characters/spaces max).
+Literature Review Manuscripts Document 1: Please include the following elements in your title page: Title Page A brief informative title containing the major key words (125) characters/spaces max).
 The title should not contain abbreviations.
 Please see Wiley's best practice Search Engine Optimization tips for help with titling to maximize visibility.
-A short running title of less than 40 characters The full names of the authors with highest degree conferred The author's institutional affiliations where the work was conducted, with a footnote for the author's present address if different from where the work was conducted Acknowledgments Note: Please prepare/submit your title page as a separate Word document (1 of 2).
-Document 2: Abstract 200 words or less and structured to include the following sections: Background Methods Findings Implications for School Health Policy, Practice, and Equity Conclusions Keywords (up to 6) Body/Main 4,000 words or less (not including references or graphics) and structured to include the following sections using the following primary headings: Introduction/background/significance (Unlabeled section) Methods Findings
+A short running title of less than 40 characters The full names of the authors with highest degree conferred The author's institutional affiliations where the work was conducted, with a footnote for the author's present address if different from where the work was conducted Acknowledgments Note: Places programs (submit to profit to programs as a constraint (4 of 2)) Document 2: Note: Please prepare/submit your title page as a separate Word document (1 of 2).
+200 words or less and structured to include the following sections: Abstract Abstract BackgroundMethods Findings Implications for School Health Policy, Practice, and Equity Conclusions Conclusions Keywords (up to 6) Reywords (up to 0) Body/Main 4,000 words or less (not including references or graphics) and structured to include the following sections using the following primary headings: Introduction/background/significance (Unlabeled section) Methods • Findings i manigo

-Discouries Discussion Implications for School Health Policy, Practice, and Equity Conclusions Human Subjects Approval Statement Conflict of Interest Disclosure Statement References Tables and Figures (No more than 5; AMA, most current version) Note: Please prepare/submit the body of your manuscript as a separate Word document (2 of 2).
-Ad Additional Requirements for Literature Review Manuscripts Author Contributions and Requirements Please do not include more than 6 authors in any manuscript.
+Discussion Implications for School Health Policy, Practice, and Equity Conclusions Human Subjects Approval Statement Conflict of Interest Disclosure Statement References Tables and Figures (No more than 5; AMA, most current version) Note: Please prepare/submit the body of your manuscript as a separate Word document (2 of 2).
+Idditional Requirements for Literature Review Manuscripts • Author Contributions and Requirements Please do not include more than 6 authors in any manuscript.
 All authors are required to make a significant intellectual contribution to the manuscript to be included as authors.
 In rare exceptions, a limited number of additional authors may be included with permission from the editor.
 For all articles, the journal and author should use CRediT (Contribution Roles Taxonomy) to determine who should be included as an author.
 More information CRediT (Contribution Roles Taxonomy) is available on our Author Services site.
 All authors must agree to the final version of the manuscript.
 This journal requires an ORCID ID for at least one author and preferably for all authors.
 Please refer to Wiley's resources on ORCID.
 Acknowledgements At a minimum, all grants or sponsoring/funding entities should be acknowledged.
 You are responsible for the accuracy of their funder designation.
 If in doubt, please check the Open Funder Registry for the correct nomenclature.
 Other professional acknowledgements should be brief.
-There Llumana Cubia ata should be no personal acknowledgments.
-Human Subjects Please include the following statement: Preparation of this paper did not involve Statement primary research or data collection involving human subjects, and therefore, no Conflict of Interest institutional review board examination or approval was required.
-Conflict of Interest All authors must declare that they have no conflicts of interest or declare all financial and non-financial conflicts.
-Statement inanciai and non-inanciai connicts.
+There should be no personal acknowledgments.
+Human Subjects Please include the following statement: Preparation of this paper did not involve Statement primary research or data collection involving human subjects, and therefore, no institutional review board examination or approval was required.
+Conflict of Interest All authors must declare that they have no conflicts of interest or declare all Statement financial and non-financial conflicts.